 * Dollar index poised for weekly loss of 1.6 pct

 * Euro hits 6-month high

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The dollar index, which measures the greenback against a basket of six major rivals, has fallen around 1.6 percent this week, hitting its lowest since Nov.
-9 - the day of the U.S. election results - on Wednesday and edging back 0.3 percent down close to that trough on Friday.
+The dollar index, which measures the greenback against a basket of six major rivals including a heavily weighted euro, has fallen around 1.8 percent this week.
+On Wednesday it hit its lowest since Nov.
+9, the day of the U.S. election results, and traded close to that level on Friday.

 "The market is fearful now that the cuts in regulation, the tax incentives, etc., just won't be forthcoming because the administration will be so busy fire-fighting scandals, it won't be able to push through any of its promises," said Rabobank currency strategist Jane Foley, in London.

 Foley added that worries over Trump had also coincided with a run of weaker U.S. data that has seen a slight pull-back of expectations that the Federal Reserve will hike interest rates next month, which had also pressured the dollar.